 It has come to my attention that Jeff Bezos is going to space.
 Today, actually.
 I was hoping space would keep him, but … unfortunately, he has already returned, unscathed.

-In an Instagram post on Monday, the man formerly known as Mr. Amazon announced that he will be onboard the first human spaceflight conducted by his rocket company Blue Origin.
+In an Instagram post in June, the man formerly known as Mr. Amazon announced that he would be onboard the first human spaceflight conducted by his rocket company, Blue Origin.
 “Ever since I was five years old, I’ve dreamed of traveling to space,” he said on Instagram.
-He also shared that his brother, Mark Bezos, will be joining him for the ride, calling the trip “the greatest adventure, with my best friend.”
+He also shared that his brother, Mark Bezos, would be joining him for the ride, calling the trip “the greatest adventure, with my best friend.”
 (A random, rich 18-year-old from the Netherlands also went with them, if you were wondering.)

-“To see the Earth from space, it changes you,” Bezos said in his video announcement.
+“To see the Earth from space, it changes you,” Bezos continued.
 “It changes your relationship with this planet, with humanity.
 It’s one Earth.
 I want to go on this flight because it’s the thing I’ve wanted to do all my life.
 It’s an adventure.
 It’s a big deal for me.”
 Very cool, Jeff!
 Love to hear thoughts on humanity from the man whose yacht has its own yacht.